ekampp/strict-data-uri/README.md

 This en- and decodes data URIs.

 This was inspired by [data-uri](https://rubygems.org/gems/data-uri).
+The main difference being (a) more precise error handling and (b) using Ruby's `Base64.strict_encode64` instead of `Base64.encode64` which prevents the addition of newline (`\n`) characters every 60 characters in the encoded string.

 ## Installation